The Latest | Israeli strikes in central Gaza kill at least 11 as the US pushes a cease-fire plan

 The Iran-backed Houthis have also repeatedly attacked international shipping in the Red Sea, portraying their actions as a blockade of Israel in support of the Palestinians.
 But most of the ships that have been targeted have no known ties to Israel.

-TEL AVIV, Israel — The Israeli military says the body of a presumed hostage was found in a community near the Gaza border that Hamas militants had attacked on Oct.
+TEL AVIV, Israel — The Israeli military says the body of a presumed hostage was found in an Israeli community near the Gaza border that Hamas militants had attacked on Oct.
 7.

 Dolev Yehud, 35, was thought to be among scores of hostages held in Gaza until Monday, when the military announced the discovery of his body and said he had been killed in the initial attack.